Home

 • don’t want a boss

 There are many clear reasons why ADHD adults choose to set up a business and are suited to high-risk, rapidly changing, less rigid and specialised environments.
-Silicon valley is testament to the power of neurodiversity being given the right context to flourish.
+Here's a Guardian article about ADHD in Silicon valley a testament to the power of neurodiversity if given the right context to flourish.

 What goes up must come down